flashmatt/postcodesio/README.md

 $response = $client->outcodeLatLongLookup();

 ```

-All responses return an instance of `Psr\Http\Message\ResponseInterface` as is returned in a GuzzleHttp response.
+All responses return an instance of `GuzzleHttp\Psr7\Response` which implements `Psr\Http\Message\ResponseInterface`.
 Therefore, you are able to fetch the status code simply by calling:
 ```
 $response->getStatusCode();
 ```